SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Controlling_remote_access.md

    - If you want remote access to be enabled, switch on the main *Remote Access* setting.
 If it should only be enabled for specific DataMiner features, below this setting, switch off the features for which remote access should be disabled.

-   - If you want remote access to be restricted based on IP address for a specific DataMiner features, when you have enabled a feature as detailed above, also switch on the *Restrict by IP address* option, click *Manage*, and specify the IP addresses for which remote access should be allowed.
-Remote access for this feature will then only possible based on the specified public client IP addresses.
+   - If you want remote access to be restricted based on IP address for a specific DataMiner features, when you have enabled a feature as detailed above, also switch on the *Restrict by IP address* option, click *Manage*, and specify the public IP addresses for which remote access should be allowed.

      ![Managing IP addresses](~/user-guide/images/Managing_IP_Addresses.png)